IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 After this class, you should be able to:

 - identify the lifecycle stage of a dataset;
+- explain why instrument and research data belongs to an approved project and not a user's home directory;
 - distinguish authoritative data, reproducible intermediates, durable results, records, and disposable temporary files;
 - assign an owner, retention basis, access model, and review date;